wellcomecollection/storage-service/docs/architecture.md

 A message arrives at the first app asking the service to store a bag.
 Each app does a small bit of work, then sends a message to the next app, which does another bit of work, and so on until the bag is successfully stored.

-In our case, the messaging layer is Amazon SNS/SQS, but the principles apply to any messaging system.
+In our case, the messaging layer between apps is Amazon SNS/SQS, but the principles apply to any messaging system.

 In brief: